World

 will face extinction.

-is already knocking on the door, whether we like it or not.
+is already knocking on the door whether we like it or not.
+The

-The only choice we have in this matter, is the degree we each
+only choice we have in this matter is the degree we each want

 Thank you all for sharing in my adventures and I hope I have

-done a satisfactory job in sharing the lessons I have learnt,
+done a satisfactory job in sharing the lessons I have learned

 with you all.